juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 ```

 The rule list will be automatically turned into a contract request to then send it to the provider.
-This will read this contract request, compare it to the artifact's
+This will read this contract request, compare it to the artifact's (respectively the corresponding
-(resp. the corresponding resource's) contract offers, and return either a
+resource's) contract offers, and return either a `ContractRejectionMessage` or a
-`ContractRejectionMessage` or a `ContractAgreementMessage`.
+`ContractAgreementMessage`.

 As a response, we now receive the closed contract agreement: